 April 2025: Following President Trump's global tariff announcement, we increased portfolio diversification and reduced exposure to growth assets most exposed to economic uncertainty.
-We trimmed the CFS Index Australian Share Fund, OC Premium Small Companies Fund, Bell Global Emerging Companies Fund, Realindex Global Value Fund, and CFS Index Global Share Fund.
-These reductions funded increases to the Janus Henderson Tactical Income Fund and Magellan Infrastructure Fund which are expected to perform strongly in the more uncertain market conditions.
+We trimmed exposures to the CFS Index Australian Share Fund, OC Premium Small Companies Fund, Bell Global Emerging Companies Fund, and both hedged and unhedged CFS Index Global Share Funds.
+These changes funded increases to the Janus Henderson Tactical Income Fund and Magellan Infrastructure Fund which are expected to perform strongly in the more uncertain market conditions.

-June 2025: As markets recovered on the expectation that the tariff situation would be better than initially feared, we rotated the portfolio exposure into. the CFS Index Global Share Fund - Currency Hedged, funded by reductions in the RQI Global Value Fund and Magellan Infrastructure Fund.
+June 2025: As markets recovered on the expectation that the tariff situation would be better than initially feared, we modestly increased growth exposure.
+This was achieved by increasing the CFS Index Global Share Fund - Currency Hedged, funded by a reduction in the Janus Henderson Tactical Income Fund.